n7tae/mrefd/README.md

 - The configuration file is read at start-up and defined in mrefd.service file.
 Each instance would require a different service file.
 - Each instance will need its own support files with unique paths to those files.
 - Each instance will need a unique url so that each will have its own webpage.
-- It might even be possible to interlink different instances by using the loopback address, 127.0.0.1.
+- Need to add unix sockets for interlinking between instances.

 This is **not** a task for a beginner!